thesambayo/blog/src/content/blog/my-computer-science-study-program.md

 description: "How I've been personally studying stuff about Computer science"
 ---

-> After 5 years of being a web developer, I began a journey to learn everything I can about computer science.
+> After 3 years of being a software developer, I began a journey to learn everything I can about computer science.
 First, a bit of background story:

 My first introduction to writing computer programs was during my second year at university in 2016, where I was pursuing a degree in Chemistry.
 I took a course called `CSC231 Scientific Programming`, which introduced me to the rudiments of computer programming.
 The course was taught using the languages FORTRAN and MATLAB.
 However, I was barely interested, as I didn't have a computer to work with.
 Consequently, I only did what was necessary to pass the course, which I did with a score in the 81st percentile.
 After that, I lost interest, believing that FORTRAN and MATLAB would never be useful to me.